Heading

 About block selections

-They don’t appear to be treated the same as regular non-contiguous selections in a macro, but they work similarly in practice.
-Word will act on all pieces of selected text depending on what command you give.
+Block selections are nice when you need them, but the use cases don’t pop up often for writers in my experience.
+They are not the same as non-contiguous selections in a macro, but they work similarly in practice in that Word will act on all pieces of the selected text depending on the command given.

-Accessing the Selection's text property in a macro when it is a block selection will make it act weird (the selection expands in a strange way to include all covered paragraphs in addition to the original block selection).
-The text property also only contains the first partial line of the selection text anyhow, so it’s probably best not to use block selections in macros.
+Accessing the Selection's Text property in a macro when a block selection exists will cause the macro to act weirdly (the selection expands in a strange way to include all covered paragraphs in addition to the original block selection).
+Also, the Text property only contains the first partial line of the selection text, so it’s probably best to avoid manipulating block selections in macros.

 Guarding against block selections